 Visual artist Sam Gilliam has died at 88

 One of the most important and influential abstract visual artists in the U.S. has died: Sam Gilliam, a great colorist whose work influenced generations of artists, was 88 years old.
-His death was announced by the Pace Gallery, which had represented him since 2019.
+Gilliam's death on Saturday was announced by the Pace Gallery, which had represented him since 2019, and the David Kordansky Gallery, which had represented him since 2012.
+The cause of death was not disclosed.

 He was very interested in freeing his paintings from the boundaries of canvases and frames.
 Instead, in his Drape works of the 1960s, he took unstretched canvases and hung them from ceilings or pinned them in great waterfalls to walls.
 Each time his work — part painting, part sculpture — was installed in an exhibition, it hung differently, never the same way twice.